vm6502q/qracknet-quantum-guru/Knowledge_files/QrackNet_API_README.md

 - `sid`: Simulator instance ID.

 ### Classical control

 These methods modify or base control upon boolean variables in the output space.
+Note that if you need arithmetic operations on integer variables in the output space (like for loop control), **use an auxiliary (non-stabilizer) simulator instance with quantum ALU operations and measurement output,** since quantum ALU operations are handled in an entirely efficient manner when the input state is an eigenstate equivalent to a classical bit state.

 ##### `not(bool b)`